-Having goals, ambition and knowing what you want in life is key to succeeding in your career.
-Without a clear pathway it can be difficult to decide what direction you want to go.
+Having goals, ambition and knowing what you want is crucial to succeeding in your career.
+Without a clear pathway it can be difficult to decide what direction you want to go and what decisions you need to make along the way.

-A good idea is to map out where you are now, where you want to be, and how you are going to get there.
+Creating a career plan is a great way to set out your goals and how you’ll reach them.
+Obviously, nothing is set in stone but it’s helpful to write down where you are now, where you want to be, and how you are going to get there.

 Here are key steps to help you create your career plan.